 Here is one of Caden when my sister whent to get him out of bed in the morning.
 If you want to see our kids in a great mood, you should play with them in the morning.
 The twins kept Aunt Angela and grandma entertained for hours in the morning (while mommy and daddy slept late).

 A few weeks before Christmas, Grandma bought our kids little Santa hats.
 They wore them everywhere they went the week or so before Christmas.
 Here are a couple of pictures of Caroline sporting her festive hat.
 Amy and I hope to take a few more pictures of the twins wearing their hats and Christmas pajamas before they get retired.
-Yes, Caroline finds this comfortable.
-She sleeps peacefully with her head bent in all sorts of weird ways.

 Here is a picture I took of us in front the tree we decorated in our front lawn.
 Okay, the "our lawn" part isn't true.
 It's actually right next to a post office in Cedar Park.
 I noticed it one night after mailing some stuff for.
 You can't really tell in the picture, but the kids were not happy about posing at this moment.
 They were both ready for their dinner.
 On the other hand, Amy and I were stuffed.
 We had just eaten a good meal at BJs.